-Preference Description On click active Thought By default, the Thought's properties will display when the active Thought is clicked.
+Preference Description - On click active thought By default, the thought's properties will display when the active thought is clicked.
 The other option is to do nothing.

-Preference Description Custom Thought Context Menu Click on Toggle Commands and uncheck options that you would like to have hidden.
-Automatically capitalize Thoughts on creation The first letter of the name of the Thought will be automatically capitalized.
+Custom thought Context Menu Click on Toggle Commands and uncheck options that you would like to have hidden.
+Automatically capitalize thoughts on creation The first letter of the name of the thought will be automatically capitalized.
 This preference is on by default.
-Activate last created Thought A Thought will become the active Thought as soon as it's created.
+Activate last created thought A thought will become the active thought as soon as it's created.
 This preference is off by default.
-Download Icons for Attached Email Addresses from Gravatar This preference is on by default.
+Download Icons for Attached Email Addresses from Gravatar This preference is on by default. С ontent Preference Description On drag and drop of files By default, files will be copied when dragged and dropped.
+The other options are that they will be either moved or linked. - Update displayed content on hover This preference is off by default. - Show details when selecting attachment to open This preference is off by default.
+Show first attachment when notes is empty Preference is on by default. - Show attachments as a list Attachments will show in the same area instead of on separate tabs within the Content Area.
+This preference is off by default. - Show attachment modification date and time in list Will display the file modification date/time when files are viewed as a list

-Content
+Content Previews